water890909/Synapse/README.md

        IF an error shows up, try running this, and then the code again:
       New-Item -Path (Split-Path -Parent $PROFILE) -ItemType Directory -Force

+3: You may need to run this command on your Synapse folder:
+      Get-ChildItem "C:\PATH\TO\SYNAPSE" -Recurse | Unblock-File
-3: Restart PowerShell.
+   Then, restart PowerShell.
 You can now open Synapse by typing the command "syn".

 Tips: